agocorona/DAppFlow/README.md

 Example
 -------
+I take the simplest example: the lock/guess game.

- A person would describe the game as "first someone lock some amount and a key, then  any other could guess that key and receive the money.
-That sequentiality is expressend in  `gameSequence` below where `lock` and `guess` are.. humm.., in sequence.
+ A person would describe the game as "first someone lock some amount of money and a key, then any other could guess that key and receive the money.
+That sequentiality is expressed in  `gameSequence` below where `lock` and `guess` are.. humm.., in sequence.

 ```haskell
 main = keep $